TCDocProc/arch/README.md

 Using Django TestCase module built on top of Python’s  unittest module.

-To run the tests run `ubuntu test`
+To run the tests run `./ubuntu test`

 ### Core
 `app/core/tests.py`